Zeenuxo/zeenuxo/README.md

 ## About Me:
-A Friendly neighbourhood frontend developer from United Kingdom.
+A Friendly neighbourhood coder from United Kingdom.

 - :computer: I'm currently working on a "Secret" project.
 - :books: I'm currently learning: **C, Python, Azure**